EXOTIC & contrasting coastlines

 pebbles beach

-Pebbles Beach, the southernmost beach on Saint Michael’s west coast, dazzles with white sands and crystal-clear Caribbean waters.
+Pebbles Beach, the southern most beach on the west coast, dazzles with white sands and crystal-clear waters of the Caribbean Sea.
 Try your hand at paddle boarding with a conveniently located rental shop just yards away.
 On weekends, we would take our two dogs to race along the shoreline and splash in the sea.
 They would yelp and jump for joy in anticipation on the ride down.
 On the way back home, not peep!
-An effective and entertaining way to drain their little dog energy!
+An effective and entertaining way to drain their little dog energy.

 contact us fOR PRICING, SIZING & USAGE